aodhgan/mina-merkle-airdrop/README.md

 [![CI](https://github.com/aodhgan/mina-merkle-airdrop/actions/workflows/ci.yml/badge.svg)](https://github.com/aodhgan/mina-merkle-airdrop/actions/workflows/ci.yml)

 # Merkle Airdrop

-This is an implementation of a private Merkle Tree based airdrop built using Mina smart contracts, intended to have similar functionality to the popular [a16z repo](https://github.com/a16z/zkp-merkle-airdrop-contracts).
+This is an implementation of a private Merkle Tree based airdrop built using Mina smart contracts and [snarkyJS](https://www.npmjs.com/package/snarkyjs), intended to have similar functionality to the popular [a16z repo](https://github.com/a16z/zkp-merkle-airdrop-contracts).

 Without revealing their address (public key), a user can claim their airdrop.
 The presence of [MerkleMap](https://docs.minaprotocol.com/zkapps/tutorials/common-types-and-functions#merkle-map) based nullifiers prevent double-claiming.